llorracc/Jupyter/README.md

 ### Option 1: With Jupyter

 0. [Install jupyter](https://jupyter.org/install).
-1. Clone `DemArk` to the folder of your choice
+1. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) `DemARK` to the local folder of your choice
-2. Run `pip install -r binder/requirements.txt` to install dependencies
+2. In the new folder, run `pip install -r binder/requirements.txt` to install dependencies
 3. Enable notebook extensions.

    **On Linux/macOS:**